AdrianJunge/website/app/assets/ctf/writeups/sekaictf/My Flask App.md

 ---

 # TL;DR<a id="TL;DR"></a>
-    **- Challenge Setup:** **Flask** app hosting an Anime chat where you can text with a simple chat bot **- Key Discoveries:** **Flask** `Debug` is enabled **- Vulnerability:** Free arbitrary file read
+    **- Challenge Setup:** **Flask** app hosting an Anime chat where you can text with a simple chatbot **- Key Discoveries:** **Flask** `Debug` is enabled **- Vulnerability:** Free arbitrary file read
     **- Exploitation:** We can calculate the **Flask** console PIN via the file read and bypass the simple console access filter by spoofing the `Host` header

 # 1. Introduction<a id="introduction"></a>
-Having a look at the frontend of the website some anime character named `Hatsune Miku` introduces herself and we can have a chat with her:
+Having a look at the frontend of the website, an anime character named `Hatsune Miku` introduces herself, and we can have a chat with her:

 ![mitsune-miku](ctf/writeups/sekaictf/myflaskapp/miku_chat.png "mitsune-miku")

 The buttons will always move to another location on the webpage as soon as you try to click them.
-Even when you are fast enough, nothing seems to happen, so lets have a look at the source code.
+Even when you are fast enough, nothing seems to happen, so let's have a look at the source code.

 # 2. Reconnaissance<a id="reconnaissance"></a>
 The challenge serves a basic **Python Flask** app.
-The `/` path just serves the **Miku chat** which is not interesting for us according to the comment in the **JavaScript** code:
+The `/` path just serves the **Miku chat**, which is not interesting for us according to the comment in the **JavaScript** code:

 ```javascript
 // Dont bother analyzing this code, this is not part of the challenge :D